knissley/knissley/README.md

 - 👀 I’m interested in front-end development.
 - 🌱 I’m currently learning JS and Angular
 - 💞️ I’m looking to collaborate on ...
-- 📫 You can reach me t knissley97@gmail.com
+- 📫 You can reach me at knissley97@gmail.com

 <!---
 knissley/knissley is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.